Have you read it ? If yes , then lets go and I will show you where all events took place.

 The novel concerns Count Alexander Ilyich Rostov, a man ordered by a Bolshevik tribunal to spend the rest of his life in a luxury hotel in the heart of Moscow.

 The Count is escorted by military guard to the Hotel Metropol Moscow, where he was ordered to vacate his luxury suite and take up residence in the cramped servant’s quarters on the sixth floor.
-Get a book on Amazon
+Get the book on Amazon

 During our city tour and walking tour I will show you the building of that hotel .
 Now it is one of the most prestigious 5 ***** Hotel right in the heart of Moscow built in Art Nouveau Style.
 The facade was decorated by mosaic panels of famous artist Vrubel .